TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 I guess, there is a more clever way to achieve that.
 Anyway, this is what I could come up with.

-The functions in group 1 are
+The functions in group 1 (red) are
-- (1) An attenuator for the noise or external RANDOM source fed into the S&H section
+- An attenuator for the noise or external RANDOM source fed into the S&H section
-- (2) The frequency control for the VCO going into the VCF cutoff frequency control
+- The frequency control for the VCO going into the VCF cutoff frequency control
-- (3) The frequency rate of one of the 2 LFOs
+- The frequency rate of one of the 2 LFOs
-- (4) The feedback control of one of the 2 delay units
+- The feedback control of one of the 2 delay units

-The functions in group 2 are
+The functions in group 2 (yellow) are
-- (5) An attenuator for the combined triangle signal of both LFOs
+- An attenuator for the combined triangle signal of both LFOs
-- (6) The frequency control for the VCO going into the VCF input
+- The frequency control for the VCO going into the VCF input
-- (7) The frequency rate of the second LFO
+- The frequency rate of the second LFO
-- (8) The feedback control of the second delay unit
+- The feedback control of the second delay unit

 The fixed knobs are
-- (9) The VCF cutoff frequency control
+- (1) The VCF cutoff frequency control
-- (10) The VCF resonance control
+- (2) The VCF resonance control
-- (11, 12) The glide controls for 2 identical separate CV outputs from the S&H unit
+- (3, 4) The glide controls for 2 identical separate CV outputs from the S&H unit
-- (13, 14) The delay times for both delay units
+- (5, 6) The delay times for both delay units
-- (15, 16) The wet/dry mix controls for both delay units
+- (7, 8) The wet/dry mix controls for both delay units
-- (17) An attenuator for the VCF output signal before the delay units, which can be used as a kind of one volume control for both outputs.
+- (9) An attenuator for the VCF output signal before the delay units, which can be used as a kind of one volume control for both outputs.
 However, this will not necessarily always reduce the volume to zero, as it is located before the delay units, so that existing echoes and feedback signals might continue.

 ## Knob Assignment Shuffle Logic
 As mentioned above, the shuffle logic core consists of 8 CD4052 multiplexer ICs.